DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 });
 ```

-> Since the `eval` method returns a value, not an object, you cannot chain other methods of the test controller after 'eval'.
+> Since the `eval` method returns a value, and not an object, you cannot chain other methods of the test controller after 'eval'.

 ## Options